wbuchanan/crossvalidate/README.md

 - [ ] Test function for Pseudo-Huber Loss
 - [ ] Test function for Poisson Log Loss
 - [ ] Test function for Huber Loss
+- [ ] Test function for Ratio of Performance to Interquartile Range
+- [ ] Test function for Traditional R^2

 # Main Commands